HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Enhanced record keeping requirements

-Digital record-keeping becomes mandatory from April 2026 onwards.
-Self-Assessment filing deadlines 2025 remain unchanged, but preparation requirements increase.
+Digital record-keeping is now mandatory for in-scope taxpayers.
+Self-Assessment filing deadlines remain unchanged, but quarterly submission requirements have been added.
 Compatible software must maintain comprehensive expense tracking.

 Penalty implications